Inside LA - The Los Angeles Lowdown

 The 1860’s were challenging years for ranching in the Valley (the economy of the U.S. suffering heavily during the Civil War).
 In addition to the disruption caused by the hostilities, the Great Flood of 1862 saw massive rainstorms badly damage the area’s farms.
 Not only were thousands of cattle drowned, but many of the fields and orchards were washed away or submerged.
 Then, from 1863, a two-year drought forced ranchers to sell their cattle, or slaughter them for their horns and hide.
 To complete the Biblical destruction, locusts and smallpox then descended upon the land.

 In 1869 Andres’ brother, Pio Pico, sold his rancho, which encompassed the entire southern half of the Valley to Isaac Lankershim and Isaac Newton Van Nuys, names that any Angeleno will recognize (after Lankershim Boulevard and the Van Nuys neighborhood).
-They purchased the 59,500 ranch for $115,000.
-Another of the San Fernando Valley’s ranches was bought by David Burbank.
-It was the end of the age of the Dons.
+They purchased the 59,500 acre property for $115,000, while another of the San Fernando Valley’s ranches was bought by David Burbank.
+It was the end of the Age of the Dons.

 Nevertheless, for the time being, farming remained the main industry in the area.
 One of Lankerhim’s innovations was to try dryland farming techniques from the Midwest to grow wheat.
 With the opening of the Southern Pacific Railroad line in 1876, the valley’s ranches gained new access to the port in San Pedro and the markets of San Francisco.
 By 1880 the Lankershim’s Los Angeles Farming and Milling Company was the largest wheat farming empire in the world, shipping their product as far as the U.K.